AlexeyDanilenko/wp_test/README.md

 # Some information on TEST Theme

-[+] For home page creation use home-page.php template.
+a) For home page creation use home-page.php template.
-[+] Custom post type - Anons - is created for home page slider.
+b) Custom post type - Anons - is created for home page slider.
 Use post miniature for slider image.
 Use 760*336 px image size.
+c) Тo appear on the Home Page, posts should belong to the category with ID=1.
+It's better to rename the category into "News", and the category slag - into 'news'.
+d) Logo is to be added in Appearance -> Customize -> Site Identity
+e) Add "Search" widget to "Поиск в шапке" widget area, and it will appear in site menu.